thomatou/radio_downloader/README.md

 Now, in the command-line of your local machine, run `python3.x generate_refresh_token.py`.
 This will open up a browser page, so make sure you're on a machine that has a browser with GUI (i.e. not an Always Free Oracle server).
 Follow the instructions in the command line and a refresh token will be given to you, which you will need to put into `credentials.py`.
 This will prevent you from having to re-identify with the Spotify API every hour or so, thus enabling the script to run indefinitely.

-Finally, create a playlist called "Djam Radio" in Spotify (case-sensitive), which is where the songs will be dumped.
+Finally, choose a playlist of your own (new or pre-existing, so long as the playlist is yours) in Spotify and input its (case-sensitive) name in the `credentials.py` file.
+This is  where the scraped songs will be dumped.

 You now have everything for your script to run on your machine, by running the `python3.x ubuntu_server_radio_downloader.py`.
 The script will also dump the name of the songs in the file `list_of_songs.txt`.
 Occasionally, some songs played on this radio are not available through Spotify, in which case the song name will be recorded in the file `reject_songs.txt`.

 I recommend setting up a [free server](https://www.oracle.com/cloud/free/#always-free) and running this script on there.
 Note that an oracle Always Free ubuntu server will require installation of python and the dependencies listed above.
-Assuming all of the dependencies have been installed, the script can be run indefinitely using the `nohup python3.x ubuntu_server_radio_downloader.py` command, which will prevent the process from crashing when you disconnect from the server.
+Assuming all of the dependencies have been installed, the script can be run indefinitely using the `nohup python3.x -u ubuntu_server_radio_downloader.py &` command, which will prevent the process from crashing when you disconnect from the server.